pantae35872/osc/README.md

 # osc (Operating System Compiler for rust x86)
-Most disgusting code in history of rust build for nothing os
+Most disgusting code in history of rust \n build for nothing os